Elli0ttH0rne/3813ICT-Assessment/README.md

 - **package.json & package-lock.json**: These files list the project dependencies and manage version control for those dependencies.

-## How data was changed and how the angular components were updated
+## How Data Was Changed and Updated
 Whenever a user action required data modification—such as updating user roles, adding a new group, or processing a request—these methods would first perform the necessary changes to the data stored in local storage or the database via API calls.
 After updating the data, the methods would then trigger a refresh of the Angular components to update the views.
 Additionally, real-time updates, such as new messages in the chat, were handled using Socket.IO to ensure seamless user experience without manual refreshes.